ASA-CNSL/asa-cnsl-website-updates/README.md

 ### Officer Table Updates
 Updates to the current and historical officer tables should be made in the `.md` files located at `src/asa-cnsl-utils/resources/officers`.

+Updates to table style can be made in `src/asa-cnsl-utils/resources/style/table_style.css`.

 You can then run the `generate_officer_html()` function to generate new styled HTML tables for the website.